-Allergy mismatch: Y=Yes, N=No, ND=Not documented, UNK=unknown:
+Allergy mismatch: Was there a mismatch between the allergy information for the patient and the prescribed antimicrobial agent?
+Y=Yes, N=No, ND=Not documented, UNK=unknown;

 Microbiology mismatch: Is there a mismatch in relation to susceptibility testing.
 Y=Yes, N=No, NS=specimen not sent, P=result pending, S=susceptibility testing not performed: